CodeKing95/CodeKing95/README.md

  • AJAX 🌐

  • Supabase 🗄️

- 🛠️ What I Do
+ 🛠️ What I Do:

- • Develop modern, responsive web applications
+ • Develop modern, responsive web applications.

- • Work across the stack, from frontend to backend
+ • Work across the stack, from frontend to backend.

- • Continuously learn & experiment with emerging tools and frameworks
+ • Continuously learn & experiment with emerging tools and frameworks.